apache/incubator-devlake-helm-chart/README.md

 helm install devlake devlake/devlake --version=1.0.2-beta8 --set lake.encryptionSecret.secret=$ENCRYPTION_SECRET
 ```

+Helm chart are also published to GitHub container registry as OCI artifact.

 If you are using minikube inside your mac, please use the following command to forward the port:

 ```shell